GSA/notifications-api/terraform/README.md

 `./create_service_account.sh -s <SPACE_NAME> -u <ACCOUNT_NAME>`

-## Set up a new environment manually

-The below steps rely on you first configuring access to the Terraform state in s3 as described in [Terraform State Credentials](#terraform-state-credentials).
+## Workflow for deployed environments

+These are the steps for developing Terraform code for our deployed environment modules (`sandbox`, `demo`, `staging` and `production`) locally on your laptop.
+Or for setting a new deployment environment, or otherwise for running Terraform manually in any module that uses remote state.
+You don't need to do all this to run code in the `development` module, because it is not a deployed environment and it does not use remote state.

+:skull: Note that there is one risky step below (`apply`) which is safe only in the `sandbox` environment and **should not** be run in any other deployed environment.

+These steps assume shared [Terraform state credentials](#terraform-state-credentials) exist in s3, and that you are [Using those credentials](#use-bootstrap-credentials).

-1. `cd` to the environment you are working in
+1. `cd` to the environment you plan to work in.
+When developing new features/resources, try out your code in `sandbox`.
+Only once the code is proven should you copy-and-paste it to each higher environment.

+1. Run `cf spaces` and, from the output, copy the space name for the environment you are working in, such as `notify-sandbox`.

-1. Set up a SpaceDeployer
+1. Next you will set up a SpaceDeployer.
+Prepare to fill in these values:
+   * `<SPACE_NAME>` will be the string you copied from the prior step
+   * `<ACCOUNT_NAME>` can be anything, although we recommend something that communicates the purpose of the deployer.
+For example: "circleci-deployer" for the credentials CircleCI uses to deploy the application, or "sandbox-<your_name>" for credentials to run terraform manually.
+   Put those two values into this command:
     ```bash
-    # create a space deployer service instance that can log in with just a username and password
-    # the value of < SPACE_NAME > should be `staging` or `prod` depending on where you are working
-    # the value for < ACCOUNT_NAME > can be anything, although we recommend
-    # something that communicates the purpose of the deployer
-    # for example: circleci-deployer for the credentials CircleCI uses to
-    # deploy the application or <your_name>-terraform for credentials to run terraform manually
     ./create_service_account.sh -s <SPACE_NAME> -u <ACCOUNT_NAME> > secrets.auto.tfvars
     ```

     The script will output the `username` (as `cf_user`) and `password` (as `cf_password`) for your `<ACCOUNT_NAME>`.
 Read more in the [cloud.gov service account documentation](https://cloud.gov/docs/services/cloud-gov-service-account/).

-    The easiest way to use this script is to redirect the output directly to the `secrets.auto.tfvars` file it needs to be used in

-1. Run terraform from your new environment directory with
+Then, the command uses the redirection operator (`>`) to write that output to the `secrets.auto.tfvars` file.
+Terraform will find the username and password there, and use them as input variables.

+1. While till in an environment directory, initialize Terraform:
     ```bash
     terraform init
+    ```

+    If this command fails, you may need to run `terraform init -upgrade` to make sure new module versions are picked up.
+Or, `terraform init -migrate-state` to bump the remote backend.

+1. Then, run Terraform in a non-destructive way:
+    ```bash
     terraform plan
     ```

-    If the `terraform init` command fails, you may need to run `terraform init -upgrade` to make sure new module versions are picked up.

-1. Apply changes with `terraform apply`.

-1. Remove the space deployer service instance if it doesn't need to be used again, such as when manually running terraform once.
+    This will show you any pending changes that Terraform is ready to make.
+Now is the time to write any code you are planning to write, re-running `terraform plan` to confirm that the code works as you develop.

+1. **Only if it is safe to do so**, apply your changes.

+    > [!CAUTION]
+    > Applying changes in the wrong directory can mess up a deployed environment that people are relying on

+    Double-check what directory you are in, like with the `pwd` command.
+You should probably only apply while in the `sandbox` directory / environment.

+    Once you are sure it is safe, run:
     ```bash
+    terraform apply
+    ```

+    This command *will deploy your changes* to the cloud.
+This is a healthy part of testing your code in the sandbox, or if you are creating a new environment. **Do not** apply in enviornments that people are relying upon.

+1. Remove the space deployer service instance when you are done manually running Terraform.
+    ```bash
     # <SPACE_NAME> and <ACCOUNT_NAME> have the same values as used above.
     ./destroy_service_account.sh -s <SPACE_NAME> -u <ACCOUNT_NAME>
     ```

+    Optionally, you can also `rm secrets.auto.tfvars`

 ## Structure